 Move the mouse to the operation area and cover its eye area with a moist tissue paper to avoid dryness during anesthesia (Figure 2A).

-Shave its abdominal hair with an electric shaver and disinfect the surgery area with 75% ethanol.
+Shave its abdominal hair with a shaver and disinfect the surgery area with 75% ethanol.

 With sharp scissors, make a 1-cm skin incision above the preputial glands to expose the abdominal wall.
 Lift the abdominal wall with small forceps and make a 0.5-cm incision to expose the peritoneal cavity (Figure 2B).